Skip to content

 Where is St Mary's Abbey: a Benedictine abbey north and east of Water Lane?

-St Mary's Abbey: a Benedictine abbey north and east of Water Lane is in South East England, in the United Kingdom — coordinates 51.2929°, 0.4109°.
+St Mary's Abbey: a Benedictine abbey north and east of Water Lane is in Kent, South-East England, United Kingdom (postcode ME19 6JX), in the parish of West Malling.

 Is St Mary's Abbey: a Benedictine abbey north and east of Water Lane a listed building?

-What denomination is St Mary's Abbey: a Benedictine abbey north and east of Water Lane?
+St Mary's Abbey: a Benedictine abbey north and east of Water Lane is officially recognised as scheduled monument listed.

-St Mary's Abbey: a Benedictine abbey north and east of Water Lane is affiliated with Christianity.
+How do I get to St Mary's Abbey: a Benedictine abbey north and east of Water Lane?